malvuln/RansomLord/README.md

  Followed by Conti, REvil, BlackBasta and CryptoLocker proving many are vulnerable.
  RansomLord v1 intercepts and terminates malware tested from 33 different threat groups.
  Clop, Play, Royal, BlackCat (alphv), Yanluowang, DarkSide, Nokoyawa etc...

+[V3 update and features]
+RansomLord now intercepts and terminates ransomware tested from 49 different threat groups.<br>
+Adding StopCrypt, RisePro, RuRansom, MoneyMessage, CryptoFortress and Onyx to the victim list.<br>
+Windows event log feature -e flag will now log the SHA256 hash of the ransonmware.<br>

 [Generating exploits] <br>
  The -g flag lists Ransomware to exploit based on the selected Ransomware group.